yardstiq/bloqade_benchmarks/README.md

 value of the time is picked as a stable estimator to eliminated noise from machine environment.

+Note, this method does not count the just-in-compile (JIT) time into the benchmark, which can be a large overhead for small tasks.

 ### Platform Info

 CPU & System: